Music

 Apart from making sure their group stays on top of their practice and performance, they are also responsible for looking out for their members’ physical and mental well-being.
 They are usually the middle person between the group and the management, conveying any issues or challenges the group is facing.
 Further, K-pop leaders are usually always the ones to help resolve any conflicts within the group—all of this on top of their own training as idols.
 From being empathetic to being a good communicator, K-pop leaders certainly have their work cut out for them.

 Out of the vast list of K-pop leaders that exist right now, there are a rare few who have truly shown their quality leadership abilities and guided their group with exceptional grace and strength.
-Ahead, these are five of the best male and female K-pop leaders who have earned every fandom’s admiration and respect.
+Ahead, these are eight of the best male and female K-pop leaders who have earned every fandom’s admiration and respect.

 RM (BTS)